 - Heart failure

 - Kidney damage

-Before trying chelation therapy as a heart disease treatment, talk to your doctor about the benefits and risks.
+Before trying chelation therapy as a heart disease treatment, talk to your health care provider about the benefits and risks.

 - Questions and answers: The NIH trial of EDTA chelation therapy for coronary heart disease.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/news/press-releases/supplement/questions-and-answers-the-nih-trial-of-edta-chelation-therapy-for-coronary-heart-disease.
-Accessed July 15, 2019.
+National Center for Complementary and Integrative Health. https://www.nccih.nih.gov/health/questions-and-answers-the-nih-trials-of-edta-chelation-therapy-for-coronary-heart-disease.
+Accessed Nov.
+16, 2021.